JoshuaCYin/Event-Echo-Lite/CONTRIBUTING.md

 If you have any questions or need help, you can reach out through GitHub or contact:

 - Josh Y.: josh.yin@myemail.indwes.edu
-- Josh H.:
+- Josh H.: joshua.hughs@myemail.indwes.edu
-- Nick:
+- Nick: nick.wiley@myemail.indwes.edu
-- Cooper:
+- Cooper: cooper.chinn@myemail.indwes.edu

 ## Credits and Acknowledgments